 Spacer Lifts

-My opinion on spacer lift kits for Subarus – for the overwhelming majority of drivers, they offer more than enough lift and capability.
+My opinion on spacer lift kits for Subarus – for the overwhelming majority of drivers, spacers offer more than enough lift and capability at a great price.
 Our cars aren’t rock crawlers and don’t typically need to be lifted much more than 2 inches.
 A spacer lift does everything that most Subaru owners will need.
-I personally use a spacer lift and have had no issues still keeping up with folks who have more capable suspension set ups.
+I personally use spacer lifts and have had no issues still keeping up with folks who have more advanced suspension set ups.

-If you’d like to explore some of my favorite Subaru spacer lifts, check out this article that has some great lift kits.
+If you’d like to explore some of my favorite Subaru spacer lifts, check out this article that has some great lift kit options.

 To recap, here are the main pros and cons of running spacer lifts on a Subaru: